-1.1.1 This report is submitted in support of a proposal to increase the size of a previously permitted "Barn" type extension to enable the provision of 10 Bed and Breakfast type bedrooms for overnight accommodation.
+1.1.1 This report is submitted in support of a resubmitted proposal to increase the size of a previously permitted "Barn" type extension to enable the provision of 8 Bed and Breakfast type bedrooms for overnight accommodation.
 The Grade II listed Six Bells has had a very difficult recent history and the planning process has become very complex and somewhat dislocated.
 It is very important that the chronology and rational for the development of the proposal for the site are understood.
-This is a new application only because an amendment to a listed building consent application is not permitted.
-The proposals have been developed from the same drivers and financial pressures that initiated the original approved scheme.
-The following paragraphs are essential in understanding the reasons for this application and the reasons why these proposals are essential for the long term preservation and survival as a public house of the Six Bells.
+The proposals have been reviewed in light of advice from planning officers; ridge height has been lowered to 7.75m two rooms removed from the floor plate and the "Barn" is no 3.0m shorter.
+The scheme is developed from the same drivers and financial pressures that initiated the original approved and subsequent schemes.
+The following paragraphs explain the changes brought about from pre-application advice received after a reused application in November 2020: 14387/APP/2020/2775 & 14387/APP/2020/2776